pres1017/SkipList/README.txt

   -printLayer(size_t layer, std::ostream& os), prints the elements at the desired layer to the desired output stream -printElements(std::ostream& os), prints all elements in the list layer-by-layer

 skiptests.cpp contains a testing suite verifying everything from basic functionality to more specific edge cases, and demonstrates how to properly use the data structure.

-The skip list functions similarly to a Linked List, except it can perform searches, deletions, and insertions in logarithmic time.
-This is accomplished by having multiple "layers," where each layer holds its own smaller linked list.
-The searching, deletion, and insertion algorithms start with a pointer at the top layer and moves down as certain conditions are met.
-In addition, the skip list is inserted at all times.

 This project was developed independently.